matheusAFONSECA/C214-projeto1/README.md

 # C214 - Project 1

-Repository dedicated to the first project of the discipline **C214 - Object-Oriented Software Development** at **INATEL**.
+Repository dedicated to the first project of the discipline **C214 - Software Engineering** at **INATEL**.
 The project consists of a modularized Python application that includes automation scripts and organized code.

 ## Overview